 My review of Casper Bruun Jensen and Atsuro Morita‘s edited volume is out.
 The book is titled Multiple Nature-Cultures, Diverse Anthropologies and was published in 2019, but previously available as a special issue in Social Analysis.
-I really enjoyed the chapters, particularly the ones by Swanson, Walford, Kasuga, Skrydstrup, and the editors themselves.
-Perhaps because I felt these were the chapters that were most clearly in line with the issues raised in the introduction where, in brief, Jensen and Morita argue that nature-cultures are subject to continuous multiplication.
+I really enjoyed the chapters, particularly the ones by Swanson, Walford, Kasuga, Skrydstrup, and the editors themselves—perhaps because I felt that these were the chapters that were most clearly in line with the issues raised in the introduction where, in brief, Jensen and Morita argue that nature-cultures are subject to continuous multiplication.
 With reference to Japan they illustrate how this entails also the diversification of anthropology itself.
-The authors argue that whereas Western anthropologists have looked elsewhere to unlearn the nature-culture divide, in Japan that process was reversed; it had to be learned.
+The authors argue that whereas Western anthropologists have looked elsewhere to unlearn the nature-culture divide, in Japan that process was reversed: it had to be learned.
 While not the focus of the volume as a whole, the Japanese example is nevertheless important.
 It shows how conceptual frictions have proven generative of a minor anthropological tradition that evades existing ways of categorising disciplinary differences, for example along national traditions, schools of thought, and so on.
-This is a beautiful recursive argument with the capacity to accommodate also the chapters that I felt deviated from the general line of argument.
+This is a beautiful recursive argument with the capacity to accommodate also the chapters that I felt fell outside the general line of argument.
 It is, after all, a provocation to keep diversifying.
-Read the full review here, or message me for a pdf.
+Read the full review here, or download a pdf.